moonbloom-theme/moonbloom/README.md

 A color theme for applications, terminals, and development tools inspired by the tranquility of nighttime, designed for comfortable, eye-friendly work.

-Imagine customizing all your tools (Visual Studio Code editor, terminals like Alacritty or iTerm2, zsh shell, and other applications) with a unified, eye-pleasing color palette inspired by the serene atmosphere of nighttime.
+Imagine customizing all your tools (`Visual Studio Code` editor, terminals like `Alacritty` or `iTerm2`, `zsh` shell, and other applications) with a unified, eye-pleasing color palette inspired by the serene atmosphere of nighttime.

 The core mission of this project is to reduce eye strain during long coding sessions by creating a comfortable and cozy programming environment.
 Just as moonlight gently illuminates the night landscape, this theme provides a balanced color combination that helps you stay focused on your work without unnecessary eye fatigue.

+## Available Themes

+See the full list of available themes [here](./THEMES.md).

 ## Basic Color Palette